Assistant Director, Quality Services

-Natalie Stewart, MBA, serves as Senior Advisor for Quality Services at Purdue Healthcare Advisors (PHA).
+Natalie Stewart, MBA, serves as Assistant Director, Quality Services at Purdue Healthcare Advisors (PHA).
 In this role, she leads several divisions dedicated to supporting clinicians in understanding and meeting the requirements of numerous national and state quality initiatives, including the Quality Payment Program (QPP) and its Merit-based Incentive Payment Program (MIPS), Meaningful Use (MU), Patient Centered Medical Home (PCMH), and the Physician Quality Reporting System (PQRS).

 Natalie manages the content experts who provide guidance to Indiana clinicians through the QPP Resource Center™ for the Midwest (QPP-RC); the Healthy Hearts in the Heartland (H3) research project; and the Indiana Medicaid Meaningful Use Assistance Program.